 - The conclusion of your spring semester “Spend the Night with the Corps” program

 - One of three Saturday audition dates–February 14, March 28, or May 2

 - By special appointment if you are unable to attend one of the first two options

-To choose an audition option and schedule a date, contact Jean Stanley at email@example.com or (979) 845-3529.
+To choose an audition option and schedule a date, contact Travis Almany at firstname.lastname@example.org or (979) 845-3529.
 Acceptance into the Aggie Band will be based on audition results and availability of positions in each section.
 Notification of acceptance will take place after the May 2nd deadline.